MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-msi.md

 - Power platform administrator or Dynamics 365 administrator role to manage environments on the Power Platform admin center.
 - Azure CLI is required on your local machine.
 [Download and install](https://aka.ms/InstallAzureCliWindows)
-- Install these two Powershell Packages:
+- Install these two PowerShell modules:
-  - Install-Module Az
+  - The Azure Az PowerShell module: `Install-Module -Name Az`
-  - Install-Module -Name Microsoft.PowerApps.Administration.PowerShell
+  - The Power Platform admin PowerShell module: `Install-Module -Name Microsoft.PowerApps.Administration.PowerShell`
 - These three PowerShell scripts must be in the same folder:
   - CreateIdentityEnterprisePolicy.ps1
   - NewIdentity.ps1